dulajkavinda/sl-githubstats/README.md

 ### Description
 ---
 **sl-githubstats** ranks top 200 most active GitHub users in Sri Lanka sorted by total contributions, followers they have and by province.
+Backend of this application was written in Node and deployed on Heroku.

 <p align="center">
   <img width="80%" src="demo.gif" alt="animated" />